 At Wealth Growth Investment Management, our aim is to maximise long term wealth for our clients by purchasing companies trading at the largest discount to their long term intrinsic value.
-We combine this with a macro-economic view to protect clients wealth before recessionary periods, and ideally purchase these same strong companies near or at the bottom of recessionary downturn periods, when prices are low to generate higher returns and greater wealth for clients.
+In some portfolios, we combine this with a macro-economic view to protect clients wealth before recessionary periods, and ideally purchase these same strong companies near or at the bottom of recessionary downturn periods, when prices are low to generate higher returns and greater wealth for clients.
 In some portfolios, we look to generate wealth during these recessionary periods.
 We believe that clients should not have to experience panic, fear, and financial loss during recession downturns, as this is easily avoidable.

 Our risk-averse investment philosophy is to calculate both the present intrinsic value of a company and the long term intrinsic value of a company and to invest in companies with the largest discount.
 We take a 5-10 year view and continually research companies for the largest discount as this is how we believe we will maximise profits.
 When constructing portfolios, we combine bottom up investing, which focuses on company aspects, with top down investing, which focuses on the macro-environment, as the combination ultimately affects share prices and will generate higher returns for clients.